Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Astrophysical implications

 \subsection{Chemisorption}

-Some of our binding sites exhibit chemisorption for CH (a chemical bond is formed with one oxygen atom of a water molecule of the cluster). \autoref{fig:chemabs} depicts the formation of CH$_2$OH and CHOH$_2$ by chemisorption.
-There is a possibility that the chemisorbed CH$_2$OH could produce CH$_3$OH by the Eley-Rideal mechanism by capturing an H atom from the gas phase.
+Some of our binding sites exhibit chemisorption for CH (a chemical bond is formed with one oxygen atom of a water molecule of the cluster).
+Figure~A.3 (available on Zenodo) depicts the formation of CH$_2$OH and CHOH$_2$ by chemisorption.
+There is a possibility that the chemisorbed CH$_2$OH could produce CH$_3$OH via the Eley-Rideal mechanism by capturing an H atom from the gas phase.
 Alternatively, a chemisorbed H atom could react with CH$_2$OH to form methanol.
-Recent experiments by \cite{grie24} have suggested the formation of H$_2$O at a high temperature (approximately 85 K) by chemisorbed H and O. Additionally, \cite{grie23} reported the formation of H$_2$ up to a temperature as high as 250 K, suggesting the feasibility of the hydrogenation reaction at higher temperatures than previously thought. {Contrary to previous understanding of methanol formation through the surface hydrogenation of CO, \cite{molp21} and \cite{tsug23} suggest that before CO freezeout, atomic carbon deposited on ASW could form H$_2$CO.} \cite{tsug23} pointed out that at temperatures below 20~K, some of the accreted carbon atoms are quickly converted to formaldehyde.
+Recent experiments by \cite{grie24} suggest the formation of H$_2$O at a high temperature (approximately 85 K) by chemisorbed H and O. Additionally, \cite{grie23} reported the formation of H$_2$ up to a temperature as high as 250 K, suggesting the feasibility of hydrogenation reactions at higher temperatures than previously thought. {Contrary to previous understandings of methanol formation through the surface hydrogenation of CO, \cite{molp21} and \cite{tsug23} suggest that before CO freeze-out, atomic carbon deposited on ASW could form H$_2$CO.} \cite{tsug23} pointed out that at temperatures below 20~K, some of the accreted carbon atoms are quickly converted to formaldehyde.
 The remaining physisorbed atoms are partially changed to chemisorbed and hydrogenated to CH$_4$.
 Physisorbed carbon atoms can diffuse at temperatures between 20~K and 30~K, promoting insertion reactions with other carbon atoms or species.
-Future observations with the James Webb Space Telescope (JWST) could provide additional details about the significance of chemisorption in forming COMs in the ice phase.
+Future observations with the \textit{James Webb} Space Telescope (JWST) could provide additional details about the significance of chemisorption in forming complex organic molecules in the ice phase.